wasimahmadpk/cdmi/README.md

 ## Acknowledgement

-This work is funded by the Carl Zeiss Foundation within the scope of the program line "Breakthroughs: Exploring Intelligent Systems" for "Digitization — explore the basics, use applications" and the DFG grant SH 1682/1-1.
+This work is funded by the Carl Zeiss Foundation within the scope of the program line "Breakthroughs: Exploring Intelligent Systems" for "Digitization â€” explore the basics, use applications" and the DFG grant SH 1682/1-1.